jdeerhake/hapi-resourceful-routes/README.md

 hapi-resourceful
 ================

-Generates Rails-y resouceful routes for use with the [Hapi](http://spumko.github.io/) router.
+Generates Rails-y resourceful routes for use with the [Hapi](http://spumko.github.io/) router.

 Usage
 -----